Blackberry shrubs offer delicious blackberries if you care for them well.

 - Keep a distance of at least one yard (meter) between plants.

-- Five specimens should quickly provide an abundant harvest for the entire family.
+- Five separate plants will quickly provide an abundant harvest for the entire family.

 - Select a sunny spot and set up a lattice or wire to tie them.